xarantolus/sensibleHub/README.md

 2020/05/26 20:01:48 [Web] Server listening on port 128
 ```

 After that, you can visit the website at `http://yourserver:128/`.
-You can also connect using FTP at `http://yourserver:1280/`, the account must be set in the config file.
+You can also connect via FTP at `ftp://yourserver:1280/` using one of the accounts set in the config file.

 ### Importing
 This program can import songs that should be included in its library in a few different ways.